aollivierre/bitlocker/README.md

 ## Important Notes

+Let's adjust the formatting to make it more GitHub-friendly:

+---

+### BitLocker Recovery Key Requirement

-- **BitLocker Recovery Key Requirement**: If your drive is BitLocker-encrypted, you can follow these steps to skip the recovery key prompt:
+If your drive is BitLocker-encrypted, you can follow these steps to skip the recovery key prompt:

-1️⃣ Cycle through BSODs until you get the recovery screen.
+1. **Cycle through BSODs** until you get the recovery screen.
-2️⃣ Navigate to Troubleshoot > Advanced Options > Startup Settings.
+2. Navigate to **Troubleshoot > Advanced Options > Startup Settings**.
-3️⃣ Press "Restart".
+3. Press **"Restart"**.
-4️⃣ Skip the first BitLocker recovery key prompt by pressing Esc.
+4. Skip the first BitLocker recovery key prompt by pressing **Esc**.
-5️⃣ Skip the second BitLocker recovery key prompt by selecting Skip This Drive in the bottom right.
+5. Skip the second BitLocker recovery key prompt by selecting **Skip This Drive** in the bottom right.
-6️⃣ Navigate to Troubleshoot > Advanced Options > Command Prompt.
+6. Navigate to **Troubleshoot > Advanced Options > Command Prompt**.
-7️⃣ Type bcdedit /set {default} safeboot minimal, then press Enter.
+7. Type `bcdedit /set {default} safeboot minimal`, then press **Enter**.
-8️⃣ Go back to the WinRE main menu and select Continue.
+8. Go back to the WinRE main menu and select **Continue**.
-9️⃣ It may cycle 2-3 times.
+9. It may cycle 2-3 times.
-🔟 If you booted into safe mode, log in as normal.
+10. If you booted into safe mode, log in as normal.
-1️⃣1️⃣ Open Windows Explorer, navigate to C:\Windows\System32\drivers\Crowdstrike.
+11. Open Windows Explorer, navigate to `C:\Windows\System32\drivers\Crowdstrike`.
-1️⃣2️⃣ Delete the offending file (starts with C-00000291* and has a .sys file extension).
+12. Delete the offending file (starts with `C-00000291*` and has a `.sys` file extension).
-1️⃣3️⃣ Open Command Prompt (as administrator).
+13. Open Command Prompt (as administrator).
-1️⃣4️⃣ Type bcdedit /deletevalue {default} safeboot, then press Enter.
+14. Type `bcdedit /deletevalue {default} safeboot`, then press **Enter**.
-1️⃣5️⃣ Restart as normal and confirm normal behavior.
+15. Restart as normal and confirm normal behavior.

+### Permissions

-- **Permissions**: Ensure your app has the required permissions in Entra to access BitLocker keys.
+Ensure your app has the required permissions in Entra to access BitLocker keys.

+### PowerShell Environment

-- **PowerShell Environment**: These scripts are designed to be executed in a PowerShell environment.
+These scripts are designed to be executed in a PowerShell environment.

+---

+This should look better in a GitHub README file.

 ## Troubleshooting